Job Costing Software

 Job Costing in QuickBooks

 Job costing in QuickBooks is limited to 1099 jobs, which are flat rate.
 There is no way to account for labor costs.
 You can, however, add labor cost tracking with SOS Inventory.
+As your online job costing software, you can create quotes in SOS as non-posting transactions which can later be turned into sales orders, when the quote has been accepted.

 In QBO, both the Plus and Advanced versions have some job costing capabilities found under “Projects,” which will organize transactions related to jobs, according to the information you use to set it up.